 Eudice Goldberg, MD, co-founder of the CMF, became interested in this area as a result of her personal experience of having her spouse diagnosed with peritoneal mesothelioma.
 In addition to her personal experience, her medical background as a physician has also been a motivating factor for her in founding this charitable foundation.
 Together with Michael Konviser, her son, she has been intent on commemorating her partner, Arthur Konviser, who passed away from the disease in 2005.
-She and Michael are still working to make the network of both patients and families, as well as of health professionals in Canada, much stronger than it is today.
+Michael has now stepped down but Eudice continues her work to make the network of both patients and families, as well as of health professionals in Canada, much stronger than it is today.
 Eudice is working with others primarily on strategic direction, fundraising, building a health network to improve early diagnosis and facilitation of treatment, as well as liaising with the medical community involved in both research and clinical care of patients with mesothelioma.